flomesh-io/osm-edge-docs/content/en/docs/demos/egress_passthrough.md

 weight: 16
 ---

-This guide demonstrates a client within the service mesh accessing destinations external to the mesh using OSM's Egress capability to passthrough traffic to unknown destinations without an Egress policy.
+This guide demonstrates a client within the service mesh accessing destinations external to the mesh using osm-edge's Egress capability to passthrough traffic to unknown destinations without an Egress policy.

 ## Prerequisites

 - Kubernetes cluster running Kubernetes {{< param min_k8s_version >}} or greater.
-- Have OSM installed.
+- Have osm-edge installed.
 - Have `kubectl` available to interact with the API server.
 - Have `osm` CLI available for managing the service mesh.